The Ultimate Guide to Going Alcohol-Free Later in Life

-Alcohol is the #1 legal, controlled substance used in our society that you have to explain why you're not imbibing in.
+Alcohol is the #1 legal, controlled substance used in our society.

 An alcoholic drink is a drink that contains ethanol, a type of alcohol produced by the fermentation of grains, fruits, or other sources of sugar that acts like a drug.

-Alcohol acts as a stimulant, anesthetic, and depressant when used, even in normal amounts, it is addictive and can impact your physical, mental and emotional health.
+Alcohol acts as a stimulant, anesthetic, and depressant.
+When consumed, even in normal amounts, it is addictive and can impact your physical, mental and emotional health.

 I find that many women in midlife and beyond want to romanticize alcohol - it's legal, for goodness sake, and we live in a drinking society.

-But, there is no safe level of alcohol consumption; just like any other drug, alcohol poses a threat to your health and is life-threatening.
+But, there is no safe level of alcohol consumption.
+Just like any other drug, alcohol poses a threat to your health and life.

 Why is Alcohol Addictive?